 - Networking.
 It’s easier to discover exactly where to find your target audience.

 - Income.
 Specialists earn more money than generalists.

-Whether you realize it, or not, you’re in the business of customer satisfaction.
-Marketing, advertising and sales have greater impact once you identify the very best customer for your product or service.
+Whether you realize it, or not, your accounting firm is the business of customer satisfaction.
+Marketing, advertising and sales have greater impact once you identify your high value clients.

 Where to start?

-Most entrepreneurs usually start out with demographics.
+Most bookkeepers, enrolled agents and CPA’s usually start out with demographics.
 This includes marital status, geography, income, education level.
 You’ve heard all this before.
 Demographics will gather logistical information about your ideal client.
 These are the dry and boring details.
 Demographics are better than nothing.
 However, something better exists.

 Skip the traditional client profile

 Are you convinced you need an ideal client?
 If so, then let’s dig deeper and get some specifics.
 Consider your best client.
 Who would that be?
 Why did that person decide to work with you?